 However you decide to do it is fine, but once you decide, stick to your guns.
 “Don’t fudge the budget” is Small Business 101, which means it’s Serious Self-Publishing 101 too.
 And if you can’t decide which way to do it and would like my input, I’d suggest budgeting the project as a whole.
 Because you’re going to find out some part of your publishing process will be way more expensive than you thought, and then you can start looking at ways to cut corners in some other area to make up the difference.

-Over the next few weeks, I’m going to look at what it will likely cost you to:
+Over the next few weeks, I’m going to look at what costs you can expect for:

 - Commission engaging and beautiful cover art for your novel